oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 	7. Responsive

 Grid
-	1. Add multiple volumns in a row
+	1. Add multiple columns in a row
 	2. Choose desired column width
 	3. Add offset to columns
 	4. Provide facility to customize a column according to medium, small and extra-small sized screens.